KonstantinosXenos/cloudapp/README.md

+#THIS PROJECT IS NOT READY FOR USE YET.
+WORK IN PROGRESS
 # AZTEC CLOUD

 AZTEC Cloud is a centralized document creation and storage ecosystem with strong focus on collaboration between team members.